Energy - HVACR

-Electrical safety and advanced control principles are covered in this course with a strong emphasis on input/output calibration, wiring, PID loop control, and testing procedures for pressure, temperature, level and flow controls used in the process and manufacturing industry.
+Electrical safety and advanced control principles are covered in this course with a strong emphasis on instrumentation, input/output calibration, wiring, and PID loop control.
+We explore testing procedures for pressure, temperature, level, and flow instrumentation used in the process and manufacturing industries.
 This course also covers troubleshooting of industrial control scenarios through a Supervisory Control and Data Acquisition (SCADA) control center.
 Prerequisite: EST 106 and EST 133, or instructor permission.

 EST-297: Special Projects, Credits = 1 - 18